 Beyond Krabi, there’s a lot to explore in the area, including some of the best islands in Thailand.
 One island that should top your Krabi island hopping bucket list is Koh Hong or Hong Island.

 Hong island is a dreamy island group consisting of several smaller islands in the Than Bok Khorani National Park.
-It boasts soft powdery beaches, towering limestone cliffs, crystal clear waters, and a lovely turquoise lagoon.
+It’s home to some of the best beaches of Krabi and boasts soft powdery sand, towering limestone cliffs, crystal clear waters, and a lovely turquoise lagoon.

 How to get to Hong Island from Krabi